 KAYAK also has an Explore feature that lets you limit your airfare budget and gives you destination options that are within your price range.
 It’s a fun visual tool that makes planning budget travel easy!

 Another great option for those spontaneous travelers, Skiplagged only requires a departing airport and travel dates to give you an inexpensive getaway.
 This is the only travel app/website I’ve found that lets you choose “Anywhere” as your destination, so take advantage of three-day weekend and jet off somewhere unexpected!

 The catch?
 Skiplagged uses “throwaway” tickets, where your destination is a layover en route to a cheaper airport, and you get off on this layover rather than continuing your flight.
 Because the final destination on your plane ticket is NOT where you will be staying, you cannot check bags.

 The practice of using throwaway tickets is frowned upon by airlines, so only bring carry-on luggage and don’t let on that you ultimately will not be continuing the flight.
 If saving money is your ultimate goal, then take advantage of this loophole and bend the rules!

-Most airline search and comparison sites (except Skyscanner — which does include discount airlines in their searches!) don’t include discount airlines, so don’t forget to take these flights into consideration in your search.
+Most airline search and comparison sites (except Momondo — which does include discount airlines in their searches!) don’t include discount airlines, so don’t forget to take these flights into consideration in your search.

 Southwest offers awesome prices on popular domestic flights, but don’t forget about Allegiant; they travel to and from many smaller airports (nonstop) for a fraction of the cost of standard economy-class flights.
 Keep in mind that many of the discount airlines have hidden fees, so read the fine print before booking!